dandi/dandidav/doc/mocks.md

     - `created` — timestamp
     - `modified` — timestamp
     - `metadata` — arbitrary JSON-compatible data

-    - `assets` *(optional)* — A list of asset paths that the tests will query for and thus that appropriate stubs should be generated for.
+    - `atpath` *(optional)* — An object describing the asset & folder paths that the tests will query via the `/webdav/assets/atpath/` endpoint and thus that appropriate stubs should be generated for.

+      The fields of the object (all optional) are:

+        - `assets` — a list of asset paths that will be queried with `children=true`
+        - `assets_no_children` — a list of asset paths that will be queried with `children=false`
-    - `asset_dirs` *(optional)* — A list of asset directory paths (sans trailing slash) that the tests will query for and thus that appropriate stubs should be generated for.
+        - `folders` — a list of asset directory paths (sans trailing slash) that will be queried with `children=true`.
 A path of `null` denotes the root directory.

     There must be one version with a `version` value of "draft".
 The non-draft version with the latest `created` date, if any, becomes the most recent